-You want to get out of your funk, but the thought of doing anything seems beyond your capabilities.
-The good news is that you’re not powerless; there are some easy things that you can do to get out of this funk and feel happier, more motivated, and optimistic.
+You want to know how to get out of a funk, but the thought of doing anything seems beyond your capabilities.
+The good news is that you’re not powerless; there are some easy tips for how to get out of a funk and feel happier, more motivated, and optimistic.

 Identify your feelings:

 If you’re in a funk, it’s a good idea to recognize and make a plan of how you’re going to deal with it.
 You need to be clear, so take a minute to think about what you’re feeling.
 “For the moment, be mindful and in the here and now,” says Stephanie Flores, Reiki Grand Master.
 “Listen to what your body is trying to tell you.
 You may find that feeling stuck or stagnate is something you need.”

 It’s helpful if you don’t look at your feelings in terms of good or bad, but as a way to discover more about where you’re at right now.
 Maybe you’re in this funk so that you can see things that aren’t working in your life with a new perspective.
 Feeling blah and disinterested allows you to be truthful with yourself—you’re not as emotionally invested as you’d normally be.
 Give yourself permission to throw out the ideas and methods of how to get out of a funk that weren’t working.
 Start from scratch.